 Rooms with a view: A wide range of rooms and suites offer harbor views.
 Essentially, any room or suite named after the statue looks to the water, from the Statue of Liberty Room to the Liberty Suite.
 2 West St., book now

 Rooms with a view: A wide range of rooms feature views, which get better the higher you go.
-For guaranteed views, go for a Premier Room, which start on the 30th floor.
-Following closely are the Deluxe Rooms, on floors 20 to 29, though ask to be placed in a room over the 26th floor.
+For guaranteed views, go for a room that is on the 30th floor or higher.
+Following closely are the rooms on floors 20 to 29, though ask to be placed in a room over the 26th floor.
 246 Spring St., book now

 Hotel on Rivington